 Anything the company owns that has a determined monetary value is an asset.
 This can include cash, real estate, equipment and inventory.
 Assets can have varying degrees of liquidity, which is another way of saying some assets are easy to spend, like cash, while others are hard to spend, like property, which first has to be sold (or liquidated).

 Capital is the money that your company can use for operations and investment.
 It is calculated by subtracting liabilities from assets.
-It can include cash, but it can include non-cash assets that can be leveraged or liquidated for spending.
-Capital is not the measure of how much the company is spending, but rather the amount the company could spend.
+It can include cash as well as noncash assets that can be leveraged or liquidated for spending.
+Capital is not the measure of how much the company is spending but rather the amount the company could spend.

-This is the amount of cash the company is expected to receive over a select time period.
+This is the amount of cash the company is expected to receive or lose over a select time period.
 Monthly cash flow is how much cash you anticipate receiving in a month.

-A certified public accountant is a designation conferred by The American Institute of Certified Public Accountants.
-CPAs pass a uniform certified accountant exam and are licensed in their home state.
+Certified public accountant (CPA) is a designation conferred by The American Institute of Certified Public Accountants.
+CPAs pass a uniform certified accountant exam and are licensed in their home state (but can practice in other states).
 The designation denotes a certain level of mastery in accounting to verify that an individual is properly qualified to work in this field.

 Credit is an accounting entry that can either increase a company’s liabilities or decrease its assets.
 A credit owed to the business decreases assets.
-A credit owed by the business will increase liability.
+A credit owed by the business increases liability.

 A debit is the inverse of a credit.
 A debit paid to a business increases its assets.
 A debit paid by the business decreases its liabilities.
 The double-entry accounting method pairs every debit and credit in the ledger.